 Returning to “normal” life and getting back to school was like chicken soup for the soul I suppose because it put distance between me and the megalomaniacs in the mission field.
 In time I dutifully married in the temple as I had been instructed all my life and we began our indoctrination as adults into the salvation-by-service system of Mormonism.
 Callings were piled onto both of us and we were deeply entrenched in living the Mormon life.
 We gauged our righteousness by the hours spent weekly in church service and there was little time left for ourselves and our growing family.
 My wife wisely noted early on the stress and guilt which the church piles on women.
 We gave our time and money to the church as required and the years passed.
 Salvation was an expensive ordeal as Mormons.

 Our first home was in a neighborhood of people of many ages and almost everyone was Mormon.
-Our initial bad experience in the church as a couple came at the expense of a ward member who served in the bishopric and remains to this day one of the worst human beings I’ve ever known.
-How could a person who believed in the “restoration” and was serving in such a leadership positions act that way?
+Our initial bad experience in the church as a couple came at the expense of a ward member who served in a very senior leadership position and remains to this day one of the worst human beings I’ve ever known.
+How could a person who believed in the “restoration” and was serving in such a responsible positions act that way?
 Over the years it only got worse as we met and interacted with more and more of these types of active members who went to the temple regularly, served in senior leadership positions, yet lived lives that were morally reprehensible and dishonest in many ways.
 It was disheartening to say the least.
 My wife and I often discussed these troubling matters and wondered what was wrong with our supposed “true church?”
 People were simply not reflecting the ideals of Jesus’ gospel in their daily walk of life.
 Something was very wrong!

 Eventually I served in ward and stake leadership positions and my eyes were really opened to deeper levels of disgust about the Mormon people.
 Not only were shocking moral lapses prevalent and common among both women and men who claimed to love and follow Christ, but the same disgusting backstabbing and climbing over others to get ahead that I had witnessed as a missionary was alive and well.
 I watched a Stake president lift himself over others and demand deference to his every word, while displaying his ignorance of The Word of God.
 He followed the examples set for him by General Authorities so I shouldn’t have been surprised.
 I finally couldn’t take it anymore and asked to be released and walked away from active membership.